How to build a Gantt chart into Microsoft Teams with Bryntum

 Run your app

-Now that our database, server, and Teams app is set up, we can run our application with data persistence.
-Navigate to the server
+Now that our database, server, and Teams app are set up, we can run our application with data persistence.
+Navigate to the server folder in your terminal and run:

 npm run start

-You can also update multiple properties of a task by right-clicking on a taskbar, clicking “Edit”, and then changing multiple values.
-The updateOperation
+You can also update multiple properties of a task by right-clicking on a taskbar, clicking Edit, and then changing multiple values.
+The updateOperation function will also persist task reordering using drag-and-drop functionality.

 Next steps